andymckay/blog/_posts/2014-08-25-private-school.md

 Supposing I can get my children into one of these schools, it would drain my families resources by somewhere from $28k to $36k at the minimum.
 The median total income *before tax* in BC is $71k (<a href="http://www.statcan.gc.ca/tables-tableaux/sum-som/l01/cst01/famil108a-eng.htm">source</a>), after tax of 40%, let's say $43k.
 One of those private schools would consume 65% to 83% of the average after tax income.

-As an extra kicker, aince my wife is a teacher in the public school system, we have less money this year.
+As an extra kicker, since my wife is a teacher in the public school system, we have less money this year.

-So there you have it, those are my options Mr Fassbender.
 Do you have some realistic options for my family?